DisplayPort vs. HDMI: Which Is Better For Gaming?

 2560 x 1440 at a fixed 144 Hz refresh rate and 24-bit color works just fine on DisplayPort 1.2 or higher, as well as HDMI 2.0 or higher.
 Anything lower than that will also work without trouble on either connection type.
 About the only caveat is that sometimes HDMI connections on a monitor will default to a limited RGB range, but you can correct that in the AMD or Nvidia display options.
 (This is because old TV standards used a limited color range, and some modern displays still think that's a good idea.
 News flash: it's not.)

 Other use cases might push you toward DisplayPort as well, like if you want to use MST to have multiple displays daisy chained from a single port.
 That's not a very common scenario, but DisplayPort does make it possible.
 Home theater use on the other hand continues to prefer HDMI, and the auxiliary channel can improve universal remote compatibility.
+If you're hooking up your PC to a TV, HDMI is usually required, as there aren't many TVs that have a DisplayPort input (BFGDs like the HP Omen X being one of the few — very expensive! — exceptions).

 Ultimately, while there are specs advantages to DisplayPort, and some features on HDMI that can make it a better choice for consumer electronics use, the two standards end up overlapping in many areas.
 The VESA standards group in charge of DisplayPort has its eyes on PC adoption growth, whereas HDMI is defined by a consumer electronics consortium and thinks about TVs first.
 But DisplayPort and HDMI end up with similar capabilities.
-You can do 4K at 60 Hz on both standards without DSC, so it's only 8K at 60 Hz or 4K at refresh rates above 144 Hz where you'd actually run into limitations on recent GPUs.
+You can do 4K at 60 Hz on both standards without DSC, so it's only 8K or 4K at refresh rates above 60 Hz where you actually run into limitations on recent GPUs.

+I know that HDMI can be very slow (depending on monitor)... sometimes as much as 5 seconds to see the new source.
+I assumed that was content protection built into the standard and/or slow decoder ASIC.

+I have not compared switch latency to Display Port, so would be curious if anyone here has impressions